RhetTbull/osxphotos/README.md

                                   repeating '--regex' with different arguments.
   --selected                      Filter for photos that are currently selected
                                   in Photos.
+  --exif EXIF_TAG VALUE           Search for photos where EXIF_TAG exists in
+                                  photo's EXIF data and contains VALUE.
+For example, to find photos created by Adobe
+                                  Photoshop: `--exif Software 'Adobe Photoshop'
+                                  `or to find all photos shot on a Canon camera:
+                                  `--exif Make Canon`.
+EXIF_TAG can be any valid exiftool tag, with or without group name, e.g.
+                                  `EXIF:Make` or `Make`.
+To use --exif, exiftool must be installed and in the path.
   --query-eval CRITERIA           Evaluate CRITERIA to filter photos.
 CRITERIA
                                   will be evaluated in context of the following python list comprehension: `photos = [photo